-On April 3, 1997, the Company acquired the institutional global custody business of Barclays PLC ("Barclays").
+On April 3, 1997, the Company acquired the institutional global custody business of Barclays Bank PLC ("Barclays").
 The amount of consideration for this business is to be fixed over a period of time based on account retention.
-The transaction involved approximately \$254 billion of assets administered by Barclays.
-Barclays has agreed to provide global subcustodial services to the Company for a period of time after completion of the acquisition.
+Barclays agreed to provide global subcustodial services to the Company for a period of time after completion of the acquisition.

-In May 1997, the Company announced plans for the sale of the DWR institutional futures business to Banque Indosuez.
-The Company does not expect this sale to have a material effect on results of operations or financial position.
+In July 1997, the Company sold the DWR institutional futures business to Carr Futures, Inc., a subsidiary of Credit Agricole Indosuez.
+This sale did not have a material effect on the Company's results of operations or financial position.